Choosing a www vs non-www domain name: pros, cons, and recommendations

 RewriteRule ^(.*)$ http://www.%{HTTP_HOST}/$1 [R=301,L]

-Depending on your CMS, you may be able to set everything up by check-marking the necessary field in the CMS settings or by using a plugin.
+Depending on your CMS, you can set everything up by checking the necessary fields in the CMS settings.
+You can also use a plugin.

 Adding canonical tags to your site pages

 If you have no technical means to set up 301 redirects, you can add the rel=canonical <link> tag to the HTML code of all pages of your non-preferred site version.
-A canonical tag instructs search engines in determining which among similar pages should be considered the main one, ensuring its indexing and ranking, while disregarding the others.
+Canonical tags tell search engines which page (among similar pages) is the main one.
+They ensure it is indexed and ranked while disregarding the others.

 While canonical tags serve as recommendations rather than strict instructions, they aren’t as reliable as 301 redirects.
 Based on other signals such as sitemaps, or internal and external links, it may choose different canonical pages than those specified through canonical tags.

-Here’s how you can implement rel=canonical tags.
+Here’s how to implement rel=canonical tags.
 Let’s assume your preferred version is www.example.com.
-To indicate that https://www.example.com/page01 is your preferred page version, you’ll need to add the following line of code to the <head> section of https://example.com/page01 HTML code:
+To indicate that https://www.example.com/page01 is your preferred page version, add the following line of code to the <head> section of https://example.com/page01 HTML code:

 <link href="https://www.example.com/page01" rel="canonical">

-Starting from WordPress 2.9 or higher, rel=canonical tags are automatically added to all pages of your website.
-You don’t need to take any additional action on your own.
-The tags will either point to www or non-www versions of your website depending on the one you specified as your WordPress Address (URL) in the general settings of WordPress.
+Starting from WordPress 2.9 or higher, rel=canonical tags are automatically added to all of the pages on your website.
+You don’t need to take additional manual actions.
+The tags will either point to the www or non-www versions of your website depending on the one you specified as your WordPress Address (URL) in WordPress’sgeneral settings.

 Keep an eye on your redirects and canonicals setup

-Once you decide whether to use www or non-www and you have marked your preferred version as canonical by using either of the two methods described above, it is advisable to check if everything went well.
-Tools like SE Ranking’s Website Audit will be of great help here.
-By regularly monitoring your website’s health, you can ensure that no technical bugs jeopardize your SEO growth.
+After deciding whether to use www or non-www and using either of the two methods above to mark your preferred version as canonical, your next step is to check if everything went well.
+Tools like SE Ranking’s Website Audit can help tremendously.
+Monitoring your website’s health regularly ensures no technical bugs jeopardize your SEO growth.

-To check if everything is set up properly on your website, you can start your 14-day free trial.
-The system will automatically audit your website as soon as you add your project to the platform.
+You can start SE Ranking’s 14-day free trial to check if everything is set up properly.
+The system will automatically audit your website once you add your project.

 RUN A WEBSITE AUDIT